ambianic/ambianic-box/README.md

 # Ambianic Box

-The physical enclosure for an ambianic-edge device.
+An Open Source physical enclosure for Ambianic Edge.

 Ambianic Box is focused on creating an Open Source physical enclosure for an Ambianic Edge device.